Voting 3rd Party

 Even if they don't, it's still better than voting for the lesser of two evils

-So if a candidate doesn't have a real shot at winning, voting 3rd party can cause real harm
+If a candidate doesn't have a real shot at winning, voting 3rd party can cause real harm

 And has several times.

-Well maybe it will take losing an election, but voting 3rd party shifts the parties in the long term
+Maybe it will take losing an election, but voting 3rd party shifts the parties in the long term

 This is a common misconception that 3rd party candidates push.
 It is not backed up by the data.